 *Note: As you see I used boneless chicken breast because that is what I had on hand.
 I do believe that recipes like this taste better when you use bone-in chicken.
 Also, I added a little ginger worried about how my mini me would react but he was fine.
 You could also add a little sugar.

-Hope you enjoy it…it’s a little reminder of home for me.
+Hope you enjoy this recipe.
+It’s a little reminder of home for me.